MoBaker35/HealthStats_Analysis_PowerBI/README.md

-# 🏥 Hip Replacement Surgery Insights Dashboard – Health Stats
+# 🏥 Hip Replacement Surgery Insights Dashboard – Health Stat

 ## 📊 Project Overview

-This project delivers a data-driven analysis of **hip replacement surgeries** using Power BI for **Health Stats**, a healthcare client focused on improving operational efficiency and patient outcomes.
+This project delivers a data-driven analysis of **hip replacement surgeries** using Power BI for **Health Stat**, a healthcare client focused on improving operational efficiency and patient outcomes.
 The dashboard uncovers insights related to surgical volume, patient demographics, complications, and geographical trends.

 ---